Introducing… The First Family Series!

 The scrutiny, the security, the criticism, the insanity… Panic bubbled up inside her.
 What would she do?
-They’d make her leave her job a police officer, the job that had defined her adult life.
-That realization filled her with a pervasive sadness that only compounded the sadness she’d been living with since she lost her beloved dad just over a month ago.
-What she wouldn’t give to be able to talk this through with Skip Holland.
+They’d make her give up her career as a homicide detective, the job that had defined her adult life.
+The realization filled her with a pervasive sadness that only compounded the grief she’d been living with since she lost her beloved dad just over a month ago.
+What she wouldn’t give to talk this through with Skip Holland.

 He’d tell her to toughen up and do for Nick what he’d always done for her—support her one thousand percent.
-He deserved nothing less from her, and would get everything she had to give him, no matter what she had to sacrifice.
+Nick deserved nothing less from her and would get everything she had to give him, no matter what she had to sacrifice.

-Sam turned into his embrace and breathed in the fresh, clean scent of home, taking comfort in the familiar when everything had become uncertain in the span of a one-minute phone call.
+Sam turned in to his embrace and breathed in the fresh, clean scent of home, taking comfort in the familiar when everything had become uncertain in the span of one phone call.

 “We really have to go,” he said.

 “I know.”
-Sam gave herself another second to cling to life as she knew it before she reluctantly let him go, donned a robe and went across the hall to get dressed in the closet he’d built for her.
-Thinking of photos that would last forever and in deference to the death of President Nelson, she chose a demure black dress, slid on her diamond engagement ring and the diamond key necklace Nick had bought her as a wedding gift.
+Sam gave herself another second to cling to life as she knew it before she reluctantly let him go, donned a robe and went across the hall to get dressed in the closet he’d had built for her.
+Thinking of photos that would last forever and in deference to the death of President Nelson, she chose a demure black dress and put on her diamond engagement ring and the diamond key necklace that’d been a wedding gift from Nick.